STOP THROWING AWAY OLD JEANS!

 STEP 7: TURNING BAG

 It is time to turn the fabrics right side out by placing your hand inside the lining opening and pull the denim part of the bag out through the opening.
-The opening in the lining fabric needs to be stitched closed with a sewing machine or by hand stitching using the blind hem stitch.
+The opening in the lining fabric needs to be stitched closed with a sewing machine or by hand stitching using the ladder stitch.

 STEP 8: FINISHING UP